gopinathsjsu/individual-project-SindhanaKrishnamurthy/README.md

   <li> Choose <b>Customer.java</b> and run this file.
 This is the file containing main().</li>
   <li> User will be prompted to "Enter the file name :" , enter the relevant input file name </li>
   <li> Project will run successfully and the corresponding output.csv or error.txt files will be created in the same project folder structure in the workspace.</li>
+  <li> Please make sure that the hidden files .classpath, .project, .gitignore is also present in the folder structure when downloading the project to local
+    system. </li>

 </ol>